June 28, 2018

 When OEE data is captured directly at the machine level, the concept and information also become accessible to the machine operators (the employees who have the most to gain from tracking and improving the effectiveness of the operating equipment).

-Implementing the OEE solution from Vecna Robotics ensures that customers clearly identify the root causes associated with unplanned downtime.
+Implementing the OEE and IIoT solution from Vecna Robotics ensures that customers clearly identify the root causes associated with unplanned downtime.
 On average, companies see a 25 percent reduction in total downtime with an effective.
 Lowering the incidence of machine stoppages improves material flow, helps with energy use management, and keeps the costs of quality at a minimum.
 The ROI on implementing this solution across all the machines has a payback that can be measured in as little time as a few months.